Clicky

 Service Animals and Emotional Support Animals

-Compared to an ordinary family pet, both service animals and emotional support animals have more emphasized benefits to students who own them and are recognized as necessary by the law.
-This is why they are often exempted from pet policies and are more convenient to take with you.
+Compared to an ordinary family pet, service animals and emotional support animals offer more benefits to students who own them and are recognized as necessary by the law.
+This is why they are often exempt from pet policies and are more convenient to take with you.

 Different from emotional support animals, service animals—particularly dogs—are trained to assist and perform tasks for persons with disabilities.
 There are many types of service dogs for various disabilities and needs.
 All of them are also legally allowed to accompany their owners to the majority of the public or shared spaces, such as malls, parks, and school campuses, because they are not pets; they are working animals.